Why Too Much Dietary Fiber Can Cause Constipation

 Too much dietary fiber causes constipation

-How to Cure Constipation Caused by Too Much Fiber?
+How to Fix Constipation from Too Much Fiber

 Another study clarifies that a low-fiber diet does not cause chronic constipation.

-Moreover, the researchers point out that there is no evidence to support another common myth.
-Increased fluid intake cannot relieve constipation (Mรผller-Lissner et al. 20056).
+Moreover, the researchers point out that no evidence supports another common myth.
+Increased fluid intake cannot relieve constipation (Müller-Lissner et al. 20056).

 Also, dietary fiber does not retain water in the intestine, contrary to popular belief (Stephen et al. 19797).

-In summary, dietary fiber performs essential functions as a component of whole foods.
-However, as a dietary supplement, they cannot aid digestion in the same manner.
+In summary, dietary fiber performs essential functions in whole foods.
+However, as a dietary supplement, they cannot aid digestion similarly.

 Unfortunately, fiber supplements are sold precisely as digestive or weight loss aids, which they are not.